StJuan1210/Nodemcu-based-clock-with-automatic-lights/README.md

 Oled screen is a 128x32 i2c display.
 Main code is in the src folder inside ntpalarmclock.
 If using arduino ide ignore the #include <ardiuno.h>.
-Circuit diagram is below the video
+Circuit diagram(table) is below the video

 https://user-images.githubusercontent.com/86282256/130570172-d3131b82-4762-4446-8a79-48a260ff4859.mp4